-Fieldable entities, especially when there are many fields attached, may be too heavy to load them fast.
+Fieldable entities, especially when there are many fields attached, may be too heavy to load fast.
 When entities are frequently loaded on a website, for example, because of some processing as a reaction to some users' actions, it's better to cache the entities.
-Drupal caches the entities via the core's field cache by default, but the Entity cache module provides a more efficient solution for an entity caching.
-But it's highly recommended to use it with Memcached or Redis as a cache storage to achieve the maximum performance improvements.
+Drupal caches the entities via the core's field cache by default, but the Entity cache module provides a more efficient solution for boosting Drupal entity cache performance.
+But it's highly recommended to use it with Memcached or Redis as cache storage to achieve maximum performance improvements.

 One more solution to build search functionality in Drupal is the Search API module.
 Search results and filters are usually output via Views when the module is used, and this adds more flexibility.
-Search API separates "search index" and "search server" terms and implements a pluggable system for search backends so there are many options available: Solr, Sphinx, Database and other.
+Search API separates "search index" and "search server" terms and implements a pluggable system for search backends so there are many options available: Solr, Sphinx, Database, and others.

 Entities without revisions

 When you have the process on a site that creates or updates many entities, for example, nodes, and you need to speed up this process, for instance, because a user awaits the result of this process, the Field SQL norevisions module may be helpful in case created/updated entities do not use revisioning.
 This module halves the amount of executed database queries needed to insert/update entities' field values.
 Please read the Fields with no revisions article for more information on the problem and solution.